DamiyaJ/DamiyaJ.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 ---
-This website is a record of all my interesting assignments
+This website is a record of all my interesting assignments.

+(Please click on the links in blue)